rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 // Here is example using the parse regex capture group parser
 | parse regex field=arn "^arn:aws:[a-z]+::[0-9]+:(?<role>.+)" nodrop
 ```

+- Run this search and you will see that parsed fields are already displayed as a column in results, and ticked in field browser.

 ## Bonus Activities
 If you have finished that lab and have time to spare checkout these resources.